AlexsLemonade/training-modules/scRNA-seq/00-scRNA-seq_introduction.md

 based on technology and how the cells are sorted.

-For more extensive background on single-cell experimental methods, Kiselev et al. have very [good tutorial for scRNA-seq](https://scrnaseq-course.cog.sanger.ac.uk/website/index.html).
+For more extensive background on single-cell experimental methods, Kiselev et al. have a very [good tutorial for scRNA-seq](https://scrnaseq-course.cog.sanger.ac.uk/website/index.html).

 ### 1) Full-length scRNA-seq
 *Example:* Smart-seq2 [(Picelli et al. _Nature Protocols._ 2014.)](https://www.nature.com/articles/nprot.2014.006)